slarmoo/.github/profile/simon/simonReact/simonReactP1.md

 └─ scores.html
 ```

 Create a `public` directory that is going to hold all the application image and sound assets.
 After we create the folder we move the `placeholder.jpg` and `favicon.jpg` files into it.
-We then add new files that represent the sounds we want to use as we play the game.

 Next we create a `src` directory where we will put all of the React code.
 Under the `src` directory we create a folder for each of the view components that represent the major functionality of the Simon application.